 You can buy seeds that are already in seed tape but they can be a little higher in price.
 Making your own is so much cheaper and it is super simple to do.

-If you are looking for other seed starting ideas, here are a few of my other posts to check out.
+If you are looking for other seed starting ideas, here are a few other posts to check out.

 - Jump-Start your Garden by Starting Seeds Indoors